-Spanish HealthcarePosted by: Amy Cottrell over 14 years ago
+Spanish HealthcarePosted by: Amy Cottrell about 15 years ago

 The healthcare system in Spain has vastly improved in the last decade and is an inspiration to many industrialized countries that are seeking the same kind of success.
 In particular, the public healthcare system is considered to be excellent and very few people even bother to seek privately funded insurance companies.
 Those who belong to the European Union and travel to Spain are eligible for free healthcare, which is a great plus for vacationers and new residents alike.
 As opposed to many foreign countries, those planning on traveling to the country of Spain are in very good hands where medical practice is concerned.